Display to header level

 In general, late fall and winter are the most efficient and least arduous times to perform invasive species control.
 Problem areas are more easily traversed and cool-weather clothing gives added protection to the work crew.
 Systemic herbicides are also most effective in the fall when sap is flowing into the roots.
 The exception to this rule is for herbicide applications that target the foliage of invasives, such as spraying to control herbaceous plants (creeping thistle, mile-a-minute, common mugwort) in meadows or small shrubs (young autumn-olive, invasive honeysuckles, privets) in meadows or forests.
 The timing of such foliar applications depends on the specific species but they are often done between midsummer and fall.
 Any heavy equipment use should be conducted when the ground is dry or frozen.

 Trees and shrubs should be planted in early spring before they leaf out or in early fall to allow for root growth before the ground freezes.
 Protect plantings with fencing or tree tubes until plants are large enough to withstand deer browsing and rubbing.
 This is typically 3.5 inches in diameter and 6 feet high for trees and after 5-10 years for shrubs.
-See the Tree Selection and Planting chapter for more information.
+See Tree Selection and Planting for more information.

 Following initial treatment, an annual inspection and control schedule should be adopted to prevent undesired conditions from recurring.
 After a thorough first treatment, regular but small-scale treatments are often sufficient to preserve the native diversity, ecosystem integrity, and aesthetic quality of a site.

 Until natural regeneration becomes adequate in forest areas, the planting of trees and shrubs should continue on an as-needed basis to ensure that sufficient advance regeneration is available to replace canopy trees as they die.
-See the Native Plants and Their Care chapter for more information.
+See Native Plants and Their Care for more information.

 Invasive Plant Species (linked table)